aneoconsulting/ArmoniK.Infra/security/gcp/get-kms/README.md

 directly, by using Cloud HSM or Cloud External Key Manager, or by using Customer-Managed Encryption Keys (CMEK) integrations within other Google Cloud services.

 This module retrieve a key from the GCP project.
+The retrieved keys are used by the service accounts for encrypt and decrypt the data (by adding decrypt/encrypt rights on the kms key for the service accounts).

 <!-- BEGIN_TF_DOCS -->
 ## Requirements